cloudflare/lua-resty-json/README.md

 lua-resty-json
 ==============

-json lib for lua and C
+json lib for lua and C. Under active development.